-Samuel Heine is a PhD candidate at Université de Montréal under the direction of Carl Therrien.
-Previously, he completed a bachelor’s degree in history and a master where he studied the representation of the Montreal Chinatown in the press under the direction of Harold Berubé at Université de Sherbrooke.
-His current research is about the representation of ethnicized minorities in media.
-More precisely, he’s searching to understand the representation of ethnicized spaces in video games.
-He also studies the question of diversity in video game magazines as part of his work for LUDOV.
+Samuel Heine is a PhD candidate at Université de Montréal.
+Previously, he completed a bachelor’s degree in history and a master where he studied the representation of the Montreal Chinatown in the press at Université de Sherbrooke.
+Using an interdisciplinary approach, he continues his research on the media representation of identities by studying video games and their specialized press.
+His present research interests include the study of ethnicized virtual spaces, diversity in video game magazines and the concept of race in fantasy universes.

 Francis Lavigne is a PhD candidate in Film Studies at the Department of Film Studies at the Université de Montréal.
 He is also the coordinator of the video game laboratory.
 In his master's degree, he worked on the history of video games' recording footage and diffusion (especially on YouTube).
 As part of his doctoral project, he is decided to focus on the history and the diverse forms of video game criticism in North America through an analysis of the Castlevania video games' series.